AnitaMF/integrated_metagenomics_analysis/README.md

 2. **functions.py** # Contains the functions used in the program.
 3. **taxonomicAnalysis.py** # The main script that runs the program.

 **Note**: To run this program, you will need breport files from the Bracken algorithm.
-Sample files are provided in the bracken_files folder for testing.
+Example files are provided in the bracken_files folder for testing the program.

 #### 2. Ensure you are working from the folder of the cloned repository: